Miami, Florida, USA

 Located on the Atlantic Ocean, Miami is the seat of Miami-Dade County and the second most populated city in Florida by population behind Jacksonville.
 It has approximately 463,000 inhabitants in the city proper as of 2017.
 The Miami metropolitan area (Miami-Fort Lauderdale-West Palm Beach) comprised 6,158,824 residents as of the 2017 US Census Bureau Estimate.

-Miami's rapid transit network consists of a metro trunk line and an automated downtown people mover.
-It also has a commuter rail service to cities to the north and a bus rapid transit corridor connecting the far south of the city to the southern suburbs, though the latter is not covered on this website.
+Miami's rapid transit network consists of two metro services and a people mover with three services.
+It also has a commuter rail service to cities to the north and a bus rapid transit line connecting the far south of the city to the southern suburbs.

-Miami's Metrorail is a 39.3 km primarily elevated rapid transit system on a primarily North-South alignment, running from Palmetto and Miami International Airport in the north to Dadeland South via the city center of Miami and serving 23 stations.
+Miami's Metrorail is a metro system on a primarily North-South alignment, running from Palmetto and Miami International Airport in the north to Dadeland South via the city center of Miami and serving 23 stations.

 Miami Metrorail was opened in May 1984 and the last expansion to the line was the extension to Miami International Airport in 2012, which formed the Orange Line.
 Miami Metrorail is operated by Miami-Dade Transit.

-Opened 1986, the Miami Metromover consists of three services serving the downtown core of the city.
+Opened 1986, the Miami Metromover consists of three people mover services serving the downtown core of the city.

 Miami's Metromover (inner loop) was opened in April 1986 and the last expansions to the network were the counterclockwise loops as well as the corresponding extensions north to Brickell and the Financial District (Brickell Loop) and the School Board (Omni Loop) in 1994.
 Miami's Metromover is operated by Miami-Dade Transit.

-Opened 1989, Tri-Rail is a commuter railway connecting Miami, Ft.
+Opened 1989, Tri-Rail is a commuter rail service connecting Miami, Ft.
 Lauderdale, and West Palm Beach.
 It serves Miami-Dade, Broward, and Palm Beach counties, hence its name "Tri-Rail" for the three counties.

 References & Helpful Links